Fire and rescue services

 If you're planning to visit an area that has recently suffered severe weather:

-Consider your physical and mental health before you travel, especially if you have an existing medical condition.
+Think about your health before you travel, especially if you have any medical conditions.

-See your doctor or travel clinic to:
+See your doctor or a travel clinic to:

 More information:

-Not all medication available over the counter or by prescription in Australia is available in other countries.
-Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.
+Not all medications available in Australia are accessible in other countries.
+Some medicines may be illegal, even if prescribed by an Australian doctor.

 If you plan to bring medication, check if it's legal in Malawi.
 Take enough legal medication for your trip.